nguyensjsu/sp19-281-ace-traordinary/docs/Project_Journal.md

 ------------------

 ## X Axis - Horizontal Duplication
+Each microservice within the Picasso App is deployed as dockerized images into multiple EC2 instances on AWS.
+The instances in each microservice are load balanced using Amazon Elastic Load Balancer.

 ## Y Axis - Split by function service
 Picasso App constitutes 5 Micro services.